brootaylor/brootaylor-v2/src/_content/pages/work.md

 ---
 title: "Work"
 # Populates the `meta description` for a page
-summary: "I strive to develop web experiences that look and work well on any device that can access the internet while also considering user demands and business objectives.
-While simultaneously establishing a foundation for long-term success that is useable, accessible, responsive, performant, and resilient."
+summary: "I strive to create web experiences that look and function well on any device that can connect to the internet, while also taking user needs and business goals into account.
+Simultaneously laying the groundwork for long-term success by making it usable, accessible, responsive, performant, and resilient."
 # Populates the opening / `lead` text on a page
 lead:
   - I place a high value on user-centricity.
-That is, I strive to develop web experiences that look and work well on any device that can access the internet while also considering user demands and business objectives.
-While simultaneously establishing a foundation for long-term success that is useable, accessible, responsive, performant, and resilient.
+That is, I strive to create web experiences that look and function well on any device that can connect to the internet, while also taking user needs and business goals into account.
-  - If this seems like something you're looking for and you think I might be able to help, please <a href="/contact">get in touch</a>.
+  - Simultaneously laying the groundwork for long-term success by making it usable, accessible, responsive, performant, and resilient.

 bodyClass: "work"

 date: 2021-11-22T23:34:00
-updated: 2022-01-06T19:07:00
+updated: 2022-01-19T15:37:00
+---

+If this seems like something you're looking for and you think I might be able to help, please [get in touch](/contact).

 ---

 <section aria-labelledby="companies" class="companies | flow">